Sam-Varghese/Notes/Data_Science/Statistics/Notes.md

 1. **Number of classes**: The appropiate number is subjective choice, the rule of thumb is to have 5 to 20 classes.
 2. Each observation must belong to some class and no observation should belong to more than one class.
+3. It is common, although not essential to choose class intervals of equal length.

+## Some New Terms

+1. **Lower Class Limit**: The smallest value that could go in a class.